 So naturally people have questions about:

-- When the fee is due (it depends on the search firm).
+- When the fee is due (it varies by search firm).

-- How do executive search firms charge (it depends on the search firm).
+- How executive search firms charge (it varies by search firm).

-- What services are delivered/What is involved in the hiring process (it depends on the search firm).
+- What services are delivered and what is involved in the hiring process (it varies by search firm).

-- What replacement guarantee is in place if the placement does not work out (it depend on the search firm).
+- What replacement guarantee is in place if the placement does not work out (it varies by search firm).

-Typically, retained executive search firms charge 25 – 33% of the estimated total annual compensation a candidate is expected to receive in their first year in the position.
-(Many executive recruiters include first year commissions and bonuses in the estimated total compensation figure, but not the cost of benefits.)
-For retained staffing, some portion of the fee is always due when the search commences, but the final fee is often dependent on what salary the candidate accepts.
+Typically, retained executive search firms charge the employer between 25 – 33% of the estimated total annual compensation a candidate is expected to receive in their first year in the position.
+(Many executive recruiters include first year commissions and bonuses when estimating total first year compensation, but do not include the cost of benefits.)
+For retained search firms, some portion of the fee is always due when the search commences, but the final fee is often dependent on what salary the candidate ultimately accepts.

 So if a search firm charges 30% of annual salary and places a new employee with a salary of $100k, their search fee will be $30k.
 But if that same candidate negotiates for a starting salary of $110k, or a salary of $100k with a sign-on bonus of $10k, the search fee would rise to $33k.
 Additionally, some firms charge back their expenses to the client, so the total fee can easily rise to 35% of total annual compensation.

-Staffing Advisors is a retained search firm, but instead of tying our fee to the candidate compensation, we prefer to charge a simple flat fee (with no charge back for expenses).
-We set our fee in advance of the search based on the level of effort we anticipate, and our fees are typically 15% or less of total compensation.
-Like many retained search firms, Staffing Advisors handles executive searches in a wide variety of functional areas (not just Accounting, or IT, or HR – these specialty firms are more likely to use the contingent model).
-Most retained executive search firms offer a replacement guarantee of a full year if a placement does not work out for any reason (ours is 18 months).
+Staffing Advisors is a retained executive search firm, but instead of tying our fee to the candidate compensation, we prefer to charge a simple flat fee (with no charge back for any expenses except out of state travel).
+We set our fee in advance of the search based on the level of effort we anticipate, so our fees are not tied to salary but they roughly average around 20% of total base salary.

 Some firms take a hybrid approach of requiring some portion of the fee in advance, and making the remainder contingent upon the placement.